yorelog/docker-image-pusher/README.md

 - imports `docker save` archives on the fly before uploading
 - reuses saved logins unless you pass explicit `--username/--password`

-### Tips

-- Need a different account temporarily?
-Pass `--username/--password` (or use env vars such as `DOCKER_USERNAME`) and they override stored credentials for that run only.
-- Prefer scripting?
-Keep everything declarative: `login` once inside CI, then run `pull`, `push`, done.
-- Unsure what target was used last time?
-Run `push` without `-t`; the history-based inference will suggest a sane default and print it before uploading.

 ## 🏗️ Architecture